alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 I noticed several pages that put the sidebar at the very end of the HTML, then used CSS to position it visually alongside the content.
 That way, the main content appears earlier in the HTML file, which means it can load and become readable sooner.

-It's something I want to think carefully about next time I'm building a more complex page.
+It's something I want to consider next time I'm building a more complex page.